achingbrain/achingbrain-www/articles/meatmon.md

 meta:
   date: 2014-06-17 15:00:00
   title: Meatmon
-  subtitle: Smoking meat with wireless firmata
+  subtitle: Wirelessly smoking meat with firmata

 Inspired by a recent trip to the Adirondacks during which a good friend blew my mind with some awesome food and great company, I wanted to give hot smoking a